Where You Gain Fat Tells you A Lot About Your Hormones

 This is a huge mistake.

-Because the location of the fat on your body can give you valuable information about what type of hormone imbalances that you have.
+Because the location of the fat in your body can give you valuable information about what type of hormone imbalances you have.

 It works like this:

 Certain hormones direct and dictate where your body is going to store fat.